CivicDataLab/assam-state-budget-board/README.md

 #### 3) Create and activate a virtual env
 * virtualenv env
 * source env/bin/activate
-Note that if you’re using Windows, to activate the virtualenv you’ll need:
+* (Note that if you’re using Windows, to activate the virtualenv you’ll need) env\Scripts\activate
-* env\Scripts\activate
 #### 4) Update pip
 * pip install --upgrade pip
 #### 5) Install django-cms